SciBorgs/Testing-Manual/Testing/UnitTesting.md

     - This is generally written as ne-m
 - naming conventions
     - naming testing classes
-        - if the class that is being tested is named `XSubsystem.java` or  `X.java`, the testing class should be named `XTest.java`
+        - if the class that is being tested is named `X.java`, the testing class should be named `XTest.java`
-        - for example, the testing class for `ClimberSubsystem.java` should be named `ClimberTest.java`
+        - for example, the testing class for `Climber.java` should be named `ClimberTest.java`
     - naming tests
         - names for tests should be clear and informative, and should always end in the word Test
         - for example, a method that tests the direction of a certain mechanism might be naimed directionTest()